-Provision of sound and timely advice on proceedings of the Senate and its committees and provision of leadership and strategic direction for the department.
+Provision of leadership and strategic direction for the department.

 Provision of secretariat and advisory support to the Procedure Committee, the Committee of Privileges and the Committee of Senators' Interests.

 Provision of procedural information and related services to senators and the Senate Department.

 Advice and support are sound and timely, and provided to the satisfaction of the President, other office-holders, Senate committees and senators so that they are able to fulfil their roles.

 Formal and informal feedback indicated that satisfaction with advice on powers, privileges and proceedings remained at levels approaching those reported in the 2011 senators' survey (100% satisfied or very satisfied) although one senator publicly expressed dissatisfaction with advice.

 No advice was shown to be inaccurate and all advice and support was provided in time to meet procedural and operational requirements.